-The number of days crossing dangerous heat thresholds such as $HI > 41^{\circ}C$ will be very sensitive to the mitigation scenario at the end of the century (Wuebbles et al., 2014; Zhao et al., 2015; Dahl et al., 2019; Schwingshackl et al., 2021).
-At the end of the century under SSP5-8.5, a CMIP6 median increase of exceedances of 75-150 days per year is projected over much of North Central America, Central North America and the south-western USA while this increase is projected to remain limited below 60 days under SSP1-2.6 (Figure 12.4d,f and Figure 12.SM.2).
+The number of days crossing dangerous heat thresholds such as HI>41°C will be very sensitive to the mitigation scenario at the end of century (Wuebbles et al., 2014; Zhao et al., 2015; Dahl et al., 2019; Schwingshackl et al., 2021).
+At the end of the century under SSP5-8.5, a CMIP6 median increase of exceedances of 75-150 days per year is projected over much of North Central America, Central North America and the U.S. Southwest while this increase is projected to remain limited below 60 days under SSP1-2.6 (Figure 12.4d,f and Figure SM 1.2).
 Steinberg et al. (2018) also projected more frequent and longer 'heat-health' events in California extending into October.

 Cold spell: Chapter 11 assessed high confidence in decreasing frequency and intensity of cold spells over North America (Section 11.9).
-The number of days with extreme wind chill hours (humidex <-30) decreased at 76% of examined Canadian stations from 1953 to 2012 (Mekis et al., 2015) and cold days and coldest nights decreased in Mexico from 1980 to 2010 (García-Cueto et al., 2019).
+The number of days with extreme wind chill hours (humidex<-30) decreased at 76% of examined Canadian stations from 1953-2012 (Mekis et al., 2015) and cold days and coldest nights decreased in Mexico from 1980-2010 (García-Cueto et al., 2019).

 Cold spells are projected to decrease over North America under climate change, with the largest decreases most common in the winter season (high confidence) (Section 11.9).
-Minimum winter temperatures are projected to rise faster than the mean winter temperature (Underwood et al., 2017) and alter cold-hardiness zones used to determine agricultural suitability (Parker and Abatzoglou, 2016).
-Wuebbles et al. (2014) projections for RCP8.5 end-of-century show that the four-day cold spell that happens on average once every five years is projected to warm by more than 10°C and CMIP5 models do not project current 1-in-20-year annual minimum temperature extremes to recur over much of the continent.
-Multiple studies have shown that Arctic warming can alter large-scale variability and change the frequency and duration of mid-latitude cold air outbreaks, potentially leading to increasing cold hazards in some regions (low agreement) (Barcikowska et al., 2019; Cohen et al., 2020; Zhou et al., 2021).
+Minimum winter temperatures are projected to rise faster than the mean wintertime temperature (Underwood et al., 2017) and alter cold hardiness zones used to determine agricultural suitability (Parker and Abatzoglou, 2016).
+Wuebbles et al. (2014) projections for RCP8.5 end-of-century found that the 4-day cold spell that happens on average once every 5 years is projected to warm by more than 10 °C and CMIP5 models do not project current 1-in-20 year annual minimum temperature extremes to recur over much of the continent.
+Multiple studies have shown that Arctic warming can alter large-scale variability and change the frequency and duration of midlatitude cold air outbreaks, potentially leading to increasing cold hazards in some regions (Barcikowska et al., 2019; Cohen et al., 2019; Zhou et al., 2021) (low agreement).

 Frost: An expansion of the frost-free season is underway and projections for North America indicate a continuation of this trend in the future (high confidence).
-Significant decreases in frost days, consecutive frost days, and ice days were identified in 1948-2016 station observations across Canada, along with a resulting lengthening of the frost-free season by more than a month in many regions (L.A.
-Vincent et al., 2018).
-Frost days also declined in nearly all Mexican cities from 1980 to 2010 (García-Cueto et al., 2019), and a 1917-2016 decline of about three weeks in frigid winter conditions challenges ecosystems in the north-east USA and south-east Canada (Contosta et al., 2020).
-Studies connect projections of a longer frost-free season in North America to a longer outdoor construction season, shifts in frost variance to orchard damages, and lower weight tolerances for runways (Daniel et al., 2018; DeGaetano, 2018; Jacobs et al., 2018).
+Significant decreases in frost days, consecutive frost days, and ice days were identified in 1948-2016 station observations across Canada, along with a resulting lengthening of the frost-free season by more than a month in many regions (Vincent et al., 2018c).
+Frost days also declined in nearly all Mexican cities from 1980-2010 (García-Cueto et al., 2019), and a 1917-2016 decline of about 3 weeks in frigid winter conditions challenges ecosystems in the Northeast US and Southeast Canada (Contosta et al., 2020).
+Studies connect projections of a longer frost-free season in North America to a longer outdoor construction season, orchard production, and weight restrictions on runways (Daniel et al., 2018; DeGaetano, 2018; Jacobs et al., 2018).
 Frosts are projected to persist as an episodic hazard in many regions given natural variability and cold air outbreaks even as mean temperature rises (high confidence).